 This luxurious camp was extensively refurbished in 2014.
 The 40 en-suite tents comprise 12 luxury suites and 28 superior; each spacious suite has a private outdoor deck shaded by dense forest canopy.
 Both twins and doubles have stone floored bathrooms and are decorated in traditional Maasai colours.
 Meals can be served outdoors, weather permitting, or in the thatched restaurant.
 Bush meals are also available.
 The main lodge has a curio shop, reception, a bar and lounge area, a TV room and WiFi.
 A palm-fringed swimming pool overlooks the savannah.

 Activities include twice daily game drives and interpretative bush walks.
 For an additional price, hiking the Mara Hippo Trail or the Oloololo Escarpment can be arranged.

-To request availability / quotation, add Kichwa Tembo to your shortlist.
+To find out more, or request a quotation, add Kichwa Tembo to your list of favourites.